Five-Pagoda Temple & Ten Thousand Huayan Scriptures Pagoda

 |Five-Pagoda Temple Photos|

 The pagoda is 16 meters high (about 51 feet) and it is composed of three parts: the base, the seat and the top (five dagobas).
 The lower part of the seat is inlaid with inscriptions of Diamond Sutra written in Mongolian, Tibetan and Sanskrit.
 The upper part is niches holding gold-plated statues of Buddha.
 The body of the pagoda is glazed in greens and yellows.

 On the northern wall of the pagoda, three sculptures are inlaid.
 The Mongolian Astronomical Map is the only one labeled in Mongolian so far in the world and it is of great importance to scientific research.

 Compared with other pagodas, Five-Pagoda Temple is unique in at least two aspects: its special structure, pagodas over pagoda, and the green and yellow colored glazes on the short eaves and tops of pagodas.
 Those make Five-Pagoda Temple quite special, a treasure of Hohhot City.

-Note: The government of Hohhot City plans to restore the sites in Five-Pagoda Temple.
+Note: The local government plans to restore the sites in Five-Pagoda Temple.
 The projected will be finished in July according to the schedule.